Why Knowing the Signs Is Important

 What is the relationship between Dementia and Alzheimer's?
 Dementia is the symptom of memory loss, and Alzheimer's is the leading cause of dementia.

 Between 60-70% of people diagnosed with dementia after age 65 are ultimately diagnosed as having Alzheimer's.
-Even though Alzheimer's is not reversible, there are treatments and lifestyle changes which can delay the disease.
-Recent developments in understanding and treating Alzheimer's suggest that if a person can be diagnosed in the stage of Mild Cognitive Impairment which precedes Alzheimer's and other dementias they can be treated to delay the disease.
+Even though Alzheimer's is not reversible, there are treatments and lifestyle changes that can delay the disease.
+Recent developments in understanding and treating Alzheimer's suggest that if a person can be diagnosed in the stage of Mild Cognitive Impairment, which precedes Alzheimer's and other dementias, they can be treated to delay the disease.